 |---|---|

-| Normal Operation | The customer's business system operates in two business VPCs.
+| Normal operation | The customer's business system operates across multiple business VPCs.

 |

-| Normal Operation | Database architecture and operations
+| Normal operation | Database architecture and operations

 |